 Even if you make mistakes, people will be happy that you try and may even help correct you.
 Just remember friendliness is always welcome and a nice gesture.
 Who wouldn’t smile back if they heard a ‘Good night’, even from a Farang?

-Sleep tight, sleep well, sweet dreams, nighty night, have a good sleep, dream of me, until tomorrow, rest time for blossoms, don't let the bed bugs bite you!
+Sleep tight, sleep well, sweet dreams, nighty night, have a good sleep, dream of me, until tomorrow, rest time for blossoms, don’t let the bed bugs bite you!
+Prepare yourself before you say good night in Thai, whether you’re planning to go to Thailand or if you want to have a Thai friend.

 Now that you are equipped with another of the common phrases in the Thai language.
 Try it out the next time before you go home after meeting with a friend and see how they respond.